Lee Davis

-Lee Davis (born October 11, 1945) is a retired basketball player who played for eight seasons in the American Basketball Association (ABA).
+Lee Ommie Davis (born October 11, 1945) is a retired basketball player who played for eight seasons in the American Basketball Association (ABA).
 A center and forward during his career, he played for five different ABA teams.

 Early life

 Davis was born in Raleigh, North Carolina.
 He also attended Ligon High School in Raleigh.
 After graduating, he enrolled at North Carolina Central University.
 In his four years at the college, Davis scored over 1,000 points and averaged over 15 points per game.

 New Orleans Buccaneers

 In 1968, Davis was selected by the National Basketball Association's Phoenix Suns in the 10th round of the NBA draft.
 He was also drafted by the American Basketball Association's New Orleans Buccaneers in a separate draft that same year.
 Davis opted to play for the Bucs, where he became a role player for the Babe McCarthy-coached club.
 He played sparingly in his first two seasons with the club.